krasserm/perceiver-io/docs/models/image-classifier.md

-# Model interfaces
+# Image classifier

-The following sections walk through an example how to create an ImageNet classifier with the [PyTorch model API](#pytorch-model-api), the [PyTorch Lightning model API](#pytorch-lightning-model-api) and the [Pytorch Lightning model CLI](#pytorch-lightning-model-cli).
+The following sections demonstrate how to create a Perceiver IO image classifier with the [PyTorch model API](#pytorch-model-api), the [PyTorch Lightning model API](#pytorch-lightning-model-api) and the [Pytorch Lightning model CLI](#pytorch-lightning-model-cli).
+The model is specified in Appendix A of the [Perceiver IO paper](https://arxiv.org/abs/2107.14795) (Perceiver IO config A, with
+2D Fourier Features, 48.4M parameters).

 ## PyTorch model API

-The PyTorch model API is based on generic encoder and decoder classes (`PerceiverEncoder` and `PerceiverDecoder`) and task-specific input and output adapter classes.
-The following snippet shows how they can be used to create an ImageNet classifier as specified in Appendix A of the [Perceiver IO paper](https://arxiv.org/abs/2107.14795) (config A, with 2D Fourier Features, 48.4M parameters):
+With the PyTorch model API, models are constructed from generic encoder and decoder classes and task-specific input and output adapter classes.

 ```python
 from perceiver.model.core import (